sjemmeh/simple-docker-webserver/README.md

-# Simple docker container for webserver, with authentik
+# Docker container for nginx, with authentik
 Generate .env with the following command:
 ```
 cat >> .env << EOF